freebirdjs/freebird-base/docs/Netcore_Class.md

 ********************************************
 <a name="API_isJoinable"></a>
 ### .isJoinable()
-To see if the netcore is currently allowed for devices to join the network.
+To see if the netcore is currently allowing for devices to join the network.

 **Arguments:**